LChelkowski/sbc-internal-bot/club_faq.md

 **Q: How do I help recruitment?**
 A: Be active in coffee chats, come to events, and buy Ella food!

+**Q: What information do you have on Wine Tour?**
+A: Sunday, 1:30-3:30 PM at Catharine Valley!
+Don't forget to Venmo Owen -- check slack for more details!

 # End of Internal FAQ